vtex-apps/store-components/docs/ShippingSimulator.md

 | `shippingTableCell`          | The cell of a table                                        | [ShippingTableRow](/react/components/ShippingSimulator/components/ShippingTableRow.js) |
 | `shippingTableLabel`         | The label describing a shipping method                     | [ShippingTableRow](/react/components/ShippingSimulator/components/ShippingTableRow.js) |
 | `shippingTableRadioBtn`      | The radio button to select a shipping method               | [ShippingTableRow](/react/components/ShippingSimulator/components/ShippingTableRow.js) |

+In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).